FarzadFBigelow/Dynamic-Mode-Decomposition/README.md

 ### Break down into end to end tests

-Explaination of different typse of tests on DMD / DMDc/ EDMD / ... and their limitations will be here soon!
+Explaination of different typse of tests on DMD / mrDMD /DMDc/ EDMD / ... and their limitations will be here soon!

 ```
 Invariance: in translation and/or rotational invariance of low-rank objects embedded in data.